cschorn/a2z-python/02-reading-stdin/readme.txt

 ## Reversing lines

-Invoke the program like this: `./reverse-stdin.py < lines.txt`.
+Invoke the program like this: `./reverse-stdin.py < file.txt`.
 The OS will provide the contents of `lines.txt` as `sys.stdin` to the program.